 Our financial instruments consist of cash, receivables, accounts payable and accrued liabilities, accounts payable with related parties, and promissory notes payable.
 It is management's opinion that we are not exposed to significant interest, currency or credit risks arising from our financial instruments.
 The fair values of these financial instruments approximate their carrying values unless otherwise noted.
-The Company has its cash primarily in two commercial banks, one in Vancouver, British Columbia, Canada and in one in Chicago, Illinois.
+The Company has its cash primarily in three commercial banks, one in Vancouver, British Columbia, Canada, one in Melbourne, Australia, and in one in Chicago, Illinois.